dfinnis/Rubik/README.md

 # Rubik

-A Rubik’s cube solver based on Thistlethwaite's 4 groups using IDA-star path search, written in golang.
+A Rubik’s cube solver based on Thistlethwaite's 4 groups using IDA-star path search.

 The goal is to minimize both solve time and solution length.
 On average this project solves randomly mixed cubes in 30 something moves in under 2 seconds.